 Planning to travel internationally soon?
-If you’re a non-citizen, a refugee, or CNMI long-term resident there are some steps you need to take to protect your status before you depart the U.S. Form I-131, Application for Travel Document, serves a number of purposes including to apply for a reentry permit, refugee travel document, and advance parole whether you are outside the United States, currently in the U.S. or for CNMI long-term residents.
-In this post we’ll explore the requirements to file Form I-131 among other important details to travel outside the U.S. or reenter the country.
+If you’re a non-citizen, a refugee, or a CNMI long-term resident there are steps you need to take to protect your status before you depart the United States.
+The Form I-131, Application for Travel Document, serves several purposes including applying for a reentry permit, refugee travel document, and advance parole whether you are outside the United States, currently in the U.S., or for CNMI long-term residents.

 You will need to provide the following documents when applying for a reentry permit: